torvalds/linux/Documentation/process/maintainer-tip.rst

 	 * Deep explanation of mysterious things done with @magic along
          * with documentation of the return values.
 	 *
-	 * Note, that the argument descriptors above are arranged
+	 * Analte, that the argument descriptors above are arranged
 	 * in a tabular fashion.
 	 */